tonyjiang/taste-tinker/README.md

 This app can tranform your message into pretentious/elegant text by replacing common words with little known ones.

-<t>Coming soon</t>If you are hopelessly highfalutin in writing, we can help
+<tt>Coming soon</tt>If you are hopelessly highfalutin in writing, we can help
 you get down to earth!